Based on the concept of water's "freezing point," this activity entails the lowering of water's freezing point to chill ice cream!

 Want to give your teen some insight into the scientific method and get the house cleaned?
 This activity promises both!

 Why are some pennies shiny and others dark and dull?
-Find out with this experiment, which transforms dark pennies to bright ones.
+Find out with this cleaning copper coins experiment, which transforms dark pennies to bright ones.